Learn all about the final wash

 Most of these low poo shampoos are available at Kruidvat, Etos, Action and Holland & Barrett.

 What are you going to do: a final wash or immediately co-washing?
-And, if you have any questions about this, let us know on Instagram!
+And, if you have any questions about this, let us know in the comments below!
 We like to think along.

 Save this article to Pinterest: